 The first factor that will help you define whether a certain image is in vector or raster format, is scalability.
 Vector images don’t lose their sharpness and clarity, no matter to what extend or how many times you change their size.

 In contrast, raster (or bitmap) images get blurry and pixelated once you examine them from a close-up.
 Let’s illustrate it for you, so you can better see the difference.
-In the following illustration you will see a raster image which loses quality when enlarged.
+In the following illustration, you will see a raster image that loses quality when enlarged.
 In comparison to it, a vector version of the same monster illustrated next to the raster doesn’t change its quality no matter the size:

 2. Resolution of vector and raster

-The resolution of the raster graphics is formed by millions of square pixels, dots per inch (DPI) or pixels per inch (PPI), so their size is always a fixed value.
+The resolution of the raster graphics is formed by millions of square pixels, dots per inch (DPI), or pixels per inch (PPI), so their size is always a fixed value.
 If you don’t want a bitmap image to lose its quality, you can only scale it down.
 Consequently, the more you expand it, the more blurred it becomes.